 Ric Kasini Kadour

 Ric Kasini Kadour, a 2021 Andy Warhol Foundation for the Arts Curatorial Fellow, is a writer, artist, publisher, and cultural worker.
 Working with the Vermont Arts Council, Kadour curated four exhibits: “Connection: The Art of Coming Together” (2017) and Vermont Artists to Watch 2018, 2019 and 2020.
 In 2017, he curated “The Art of Winter” at S.P.A.C.E.
 Gallery in Burlington, Vermont.
 In 2018, Kadour curated “Revolutionary Paths: Critical Issues in Collage” at Antenna Gallery in New Orleans, which bought together collage artists whose work represents the potential for deeper inquiry and further curatorial exploration of the medium; followed in 2019 by “Cultural Deconstructions: Critical Issues in Collage” at LeMieux Galleries in New Orleans, which furthered the conversation.
 In 2023, also at LeMieux Galleries, he and gallery director Christy Wood curated “Amuse-Bouche” as part of Kolaj Fest New Orleans 2023.
 Since 2018, he has produced Kolaj Fest New Orleans, a multi-day festival & symposium about contemporary collage and its role in art, culture, and society.
 As Curator of Contemporary Art at Rokeby Museum in Ferrisburgh, Vermont in 2019 and 2020, he curated three exhibitions, “Rokeby Through the Lens” (May 19-June 16, 2019), “Structures” (August 24-October 27, 2019), and “Mending Fences: New Works by Carol MacDonald” (July 12-October 25, 2020).
 He also curated “Contemporary American Regionalism: Vermont Perspectives” (August 17-October 20, 2019) and “Where the Sun Casts No Shadow: Postcards from the Creative Crossroads of Quito, Ecuador” (November 1-30, 2019) in the Wilson Museum at the Southern Vermont Arts Center.
 “The Money $how”, co-curated with Frank Juarez, was presented at the AIR Space Gallery at Saint Kate-The Arts Hotel in Milwaukee, Wisconsin (April 10-September 12, 2021).
 For the 53rd Annual Birr Vintage Week & Arts Festival in Birr, County Offaly, Ireland (August 13-20, 2021), he curated “Empty Columns Are a Place to Dream”, where it won a 2021 National Heritage Award.
 The exhibition traveled to the Knoxville Museum of Art, January 4-February 19, 2022.
 With Alicia Inez Guzmán, PhD, he co-curated two exhibitions at 516 ARTS in Albuquerque: “Many Worlds Are Born” (February 19-May 14, 2022) and “Technologies of the Spirit” (June 11-September 3, 2022).
-In 2022, he is curating “Artists in the Archive” at the Henry Sheldon Museum of Vermont History, September 2-December 31; and “Many Americas” at the Wilson Museum at the Southern Vermont Arts Center, August 20-November 27.
+In 2022, he curated “Artists in the Archive” at the Henry Sheldon Museum of Vermont History, September 2, 2022-January 7, 2023; and “Many Americas” at the Wilson Museum at the Southern Vermont Arts Center, August 20-November 27.
 Through his work conducting in person and online Residencies, Kadour also curated, “Mysterious Landscape: Secrets of the Vale” which was shown at MERZ Gallery in Sanquhar, Scotland, before traveling to the Knoxville Museum of Art, March 17-May 7, 2023; and “Word of Mouth: Folklore, Collage, Community” at A’ the Airts in Sanquhar, Scotland, September 6-30, 2023; and “Passing Place: Reflections on Sanquhar, Scotland” at the Kolaj Institute Studio at the School Art Studios, June 1-30, 2023, as part of Kolaj Fest New Orleans 2023.

 Kadour is the editor and publisher of Kolaj Magazine.
 He has written for a number of galleries and his writing has appeared in Hyperallergic, OEI, Vermont Magazine, Seven Days, Seattle Weekly, Art New England (where he was the former Vermont editor) and many others.
 Kadour maintains an active art practice and his photography, collage, and sculpture have been exhibited in and are part of private collections in Australia, Europe and North America.
 In January-February 2020, he was artist-in-residence at MERZ Gallery in Sanquhar, Scotland.
 He holds a BA in Comparative Religion from the University of Vermont.
 Kadour splits his time between Montreal and New Orleans. www.rickasinikadour.com